opendocsg/slw-judgments-backfill/2013_SGCA_41/report.md

  The spirit of the profit share is intact and is not different from the last email exchange.

 75     To reiterate, the test for whether a contract has been concluded is objective in nature.
 The documentary evidence on record clearly indicates that an agreement had been reached, with profits from the sale of the Properties (a land only sale) to be split in a 2:1:1 ratio between Bryan, Andy and Park respectively, with each party then paying a fee of 2.5% of the total profits to Clarence.
 That the exact circumstances surrounding the conclusion of the contract are unclear is no impediment to discerning that one was in fact concluded in the course of the parties’ continuing negotiations.
-The function of the court is to try, as far as practical experience allows, to ensure that the reasonable expectations of honest men are not disappointed ( _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407 at [40]).
+The function of the court is to try, as far as practical experience allows, to ensure that the reasonable expectations of honest men are not disappointed ( _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span> at [40]).
 Bryan’s subsequent reprobation cannot be sanctioned; this Court will not allow the subjective reservations of one party to defeat clear, objective evidence of _consensus ad idem_.

 76     We acknowledge that the Judge entertained serious doubts on Park’s credibility.
 However, even where a trial judge’s evaluation of a witness’s credibility is based on his demeanour, this will not invariably immunise the decision from appellate scrutiny.
 It is always important to test witnesses’